Team-Memers/Fatal-Engine/README.md

 FOREVER ENGINE
 CREDITS:
 ----------------------------------------------
-[Yoshubs](https://github.com/Yoshubs) - made the engine. she just so happens to be very fucking stupid for accidentally pushing the martian mixtape source code into forever engine's base github page
+[Yoshubs](https://github.com/Yoshubs) - made Forever Engine. she just so happens to be very stupid for accidentally pushing the martian mixtape source code into forever engine's base github page

-[Pixloen](https://github.com/PixlJacket) - made a lot of the custom assets that forever engine uses, he also gave me a lot of general advice on how to improve the engine as well as his input on both how to improve upon the base game and how the input system felt and such.
-ALSO PROGRAMMED SIMPLY JUDGEMENTS AND BACKGROUND DARKEN, He basically co-owns the engine lmao
+[Pixloen](https://github.com/PixlJacket) - made a lot of the custom assets that forever engine uses.
+PROGRAMMED FOREVER ENGINE'S SIMPLY JUDGEMENTS AND BACKGROUND DARKEN.

-[Gedehari](https://github.com/gedehari) - BANGER ASS PROGRAMMER, made the freeplay loading thread to avoid lag issues in freeplay, waveform render code (which will be used soon), freaking EXTERNAL SHADER SUPPORT for modcharts when they're a thing and so many other things like the crashlogger.
-I urge you to check out his project, [Izzy Engine](https://github.com/gedehari/IzzyEngine), which he let me borrow a lot of aspects from which I still owe him for lmao.
-AWESOME dude I can't stress this enough
+[Gedehari](https://github.com/gedehari) - cool guy, don't feel like editing what was here so check out what he's making, [Izzy Engine](https://github.com/gedehari/IzzyEngine)

 [ImCodist](https://github.com/ImCodist) - helped with a couple of pull requests and issue fixes, ALSO MADE THE WHOLE ASS FREAKING DIALOGUE SYSTEM, but, I'm not gonna give him any credit at all, because he stole my obsidian soul in minecraft and I will never forgive him for that!!!!